Wednesday, 15 July 2020

 The king supported Parliament's right to tax the colonies.
 But it was Parliament's right, not his.
 After the Civil War of the 1640s, British monarchs could not levy taxes.
 That was Parliament's prerogative.

-The Declaration of Independence essentially blames George III rather than Parliament for the conflict that followed, probably because it was simpler than explaining the intricacies of the British political system.
+The Declaration of Independence blames George III rather than Parliament for the conflict that followed, probably because it was simpler than explaining the intricacies of the British political system.
+The result was a distortion of reality that has become a standard meme of American history.

 The Declaration listed 27 grievances against the British government.
 Most of them began with "He has...", personalizing the conflict into one of the people versus an overbearing king.
 It is worth noting that perhaps as many as half of the colonists were Loyalists who supported the king's government during the war.